filecoin-project/lotus-docs/content/en/lotus/manage/chain-management.md

 The hotstore is warmed up on first startup so as to load all chain headers and state roots in the current head.
-This allows us to immediately gain the performance benefits of a smallerblockstore which can be substantial for full archival nodes.
+This allows us to immediately gain the performance benefits of a smaller blockstore which can be substantial for full archival nodes.

 All new writes are directed to the hotstore, while reads first hit the